dfinity/wg-identity-authentication/topics/consent-msg.md

       * The decoded response must not be `null` and match the `consent_message_response.valid` variant.
    3. The consent message response certificate `time` must be recent with respect to the `ingress_expiry` of the canister call.
    4. The consent message user preferences must match the user preferences of the wallet.
 In particular, the consent message must be in a language understood by the user.
-4. If validation is successful, the consent message is presented to the user.
+5. If validation is successful, the consent message is presented to the user.
    * Otherwise, the wallet must abort the signing process and display an error message to the user.
+No further steps are executed.
+6. User approval:
-5. The user approves the canister call.
+   * If the user approves the canister call, continue with step 5.
+   * If the user rejects the canister call (or does not respond within a certain time frame), the wallet returns an error to the relying party (via the chain connected component).
+No further steps are executed.
+7. The request is signed and transferred to the chain connected component.
-6. The request is signed, alongside with the read state request for the matching request id and sent back to the relying party.
+8. The request is signed, submitted to the IC.
+9. The certified response is retrieved using read state requests and returned to the relying party.

 ## Example